sinbad/SUSS/doc/Actions.md

 If 1. returned 2 targets, and 2. returned 3 attacks, then there would be 6
 contexts generated, in every combination, and each would be evaluated for this action.
 One of them will be picked based on those scores, and the action choice method.

+> It's also possible for queries to be *correlated*, so instead of all combinations
+> of results, later queries execute within the contexts created by earlier ones.
+> But this is out of scope for this introduction.

 But how are they scored?
 Read on...